umgbhalla/dotfiles/README.md

 #### Boot Start <a name="boot-start-freebsd"></a>
 When prompted between `Install`, `Shell`, and `Live CD`, select `Install`.
 Then select the keymap best suited for you.
-Generally the default selection is the best choice.
+Generally you can continue with the default selection, but I always like to choose the `United States of America` keyboard (`us.kbd`) just to be safe - you don't want to boot into a system and be unable to use certain keys on the keyboard.

 #### Hostname <a name="hostname-freebsd"></a>
 Name your system.
+I will name mine `automata`.

 #### Components <a name="components-freebsd"></a>
 When choosing which components to install, select `kernel-dbg`, `lib32`, and `ports`.
-`lib32` enables support for 32-bit libraries (like... the Steam client...) and the ports tree is FreeBSD's software management system (the only time you should _not_ install this is if your machine is intended to be used as a server).
+`lib32` enables support for 32-bit libraries (such as the Steam client) and the ports tree is FreeBSD's software management system (the only time you should _not_ install this is if your machine is intended to be used as a server).

 #### Disk Partitioning <a name="disk-partitioning-freebsd"></a>
 We will be partitioning our disk with ZFS.
 Select `Auto (ZFS)` to partition with ZFS.

 - Change the swap size to be twice the size of ram.
-In my case, this is 64GB.
+For example, if I have 16 GB, this will be 32GB.
   ```
-  64g
+  32g
   ```
 - Verify that the partition scheme is `GPT`, and either `(BIOS + UEFI)` or `(UEFI)`.
 - Change the pool type to stripe, and select your disk you want FreeBSD to be installed on